swiftlang/swift/userdocs/diagnostics/multiple-class-inheritance.md

 # Multiple Inheritance of Classes

-In some programming languages, object can inherit features and characteristics from multiple parent or base classes.
-This feature is called multiple inheritence and is unsupported in swift.
-However, Swift provide language features that can acheive results similar to multiple inheritence through the use of protocols.
+In some programming languages, a class can have multiple superclasses.
+This feature is called multiple inheritance and is unsupported in Swift.
+However, using protocols, one can achieve a similar effect as multiple inheritance.

 For example, the protocol `Animal` and `Flyable` defines blueprints of methods like `move()`.
 The class `Bird` now provide concrete implementation to its conforming protocols.